Fast calibration of two-factor models for energy option pricing: Abstract

 \section{Abstract}

 Energy companies need efficient procedures to perform market calibration of stochastic models for commodities.
-If the Black framework is chosen for option pricing, the bottleneck of market calibration is the computation of the variance of the asset.
-For energy commodities, it is common to adopt multi-factor linear models, whose variance obeys a matrix Lyapunov differential equation.
-In this paper, both analytical and numerical methods to derive the variance through a Lyapunov equation are discussed and compared in terms of computational efficiency.
-The Lyapunov approach illustrated herein is more straightforward than ad-hoc derivations found in the quantitative finance literature and can be readily extended by a practitioner to higher-dimensional models.
-A practical case study is presented, where the variance of a two-factor mean-reverting model is embedded into the Black formulae and the model parameters are then calibrated against listed options.
-In particular, the analytical and numerical method are compared, showing that the former makes the calibration 14 times faster.
-A Python implementation of the proposed procedures is available as open-source software on GitHub.
+If the Black framework is chosen for option pricing, the bottleneck of the market calibration is the computation of the variance of the asset.
+Energy commodities are commonly represented by multi-factor linear models, whose variance obeys a matrix Lyapunov differential equation.
+In this paper, analytical and numerical methods to derive the variance are discussed: the Lyapunov approach is shown to be more straightforward than \textit{ad-hoc} derivations found in the literature and can be readily extended to higher-dimensional models.
+A case study is presented, where the variance of a two-factor mean-reverting model is embedded into the Black formulae and the model parameters are calibrated against listed options.
+The analytical and numerical method are compared, showing that the former makes the calibration 14 times faster.
+A Python implementation of the proposed methods is available as open-source software on GitHub.

 \keywords{pricing, Lyapunov equation, energy derivatives, volatility, market calibration}